AgastyaAgrawal/AgastyaAgrawal.github.io/_pages/about.md

   <div class="home-section">
     <h2>Blog</h2>
-    <p>I actively document my experiments, engineering deep-dives, and thoughts on AI alignment.
-This is where I share technical walkthroughs, notes from my ARENA curriculum progress, and raw ideas as they develop.</p>
+    <p>This is the most interesting part of my universe!
+I document some of my notes here and share cool mathematics and other subjects that get me excited!
+Do check it ou!</p>

     <a href="{{ '/blog/' | relative_url }}" class="section-cta">Read my blog &rarr;</a>
   </div>